Your questions answered

 Do I need to bring a tent?

-Yes, you'll need to bring a tent if your tour is a camping one.
-If you don't have one and you're up for sharing, we have a number of spares.
-(But unfortunately not during Covid times).
+Only if your tour is a camping one!
+If you don't have one and you're up for sharing, we have a number of spares so just get in touch.

 Can I see an itinerary?